 Food and Recipes Meat Turkey Butterball's Turkey Talk-Line Celebrates Many Years Of Saving Thanksgiving Pro tip: Start thawing that bird now.
 By Rebecca Angel Baer Rebecca Angel Baer Rebecca Angel Baer is the Senior Digital Editor, with a strong focus on News.
 So, if Southerners are talking about it, Rebecca is covering it.
 Rebecca has been with Southern Living since 2017 and enjoys the wide range of topics from shining a light on local heroes to providing ways to help our neighbors after disasters like tornadoes and hurricanes strike the South.
-Southern Living's editorial guidelines Updated on February 8, 2023 Fact checked by Khara Scheppmann Fact checked by Khara Scheppmann Khara Scheppmann has 12 years of marketing and advertising experience, including proofreading and fact-checking.
+Southern Living's editorial guidelines Updated on May 23, 2023 Fact checked by Khara Scheppmann Fact checked by Khara Scheppmann Khara Scheppmann has 12 years of marketing and advertising experience, including proofreading and fact-checking.
 She previously worked at one of the largest advertising agencies in the southwest. brand's fact checking process Share Tweet Pin Email Photo: Tim Boyle / Staff/Getty Images Since 1981, the experts at the Butterball Turkey Talk-Line have dutifully answered the panicked phone calls of home chefs with all their Thanksgiving related queries.
 The poultry behemoth launched the talk-line with just six home economists in a room with a rolodex of answers to the common questions they expected.
 Now, patient, kind folks on the other end of the phone answer on average about 100,000 questions a year from November 1 to Thanksgiving Day.
 They are also helping us in more ways than ever before—by call, text, Amazon Alexa, social media, and this year, they are even on TikTok.
 Southern Living recently spoke to Turkey Talk-Line supervisor, Andrea Balitewicz, and she shared tips, tricks, and some interesting stories from the last four decades.
 What's the most asked question?
 Balitewicz said they get the most questions regarding how and when to thaw your turkey.
 Turns out you should do it much earlier than you probably think.
 "So, say they have a 20 lb. turkey.
 They're not used to thawing for such a long period of time.
 Because it does take one full day to thaw every four pounds of turkey.
 So, a 20 lb. turkey could take four to five days to thaw in their refrigerator.
 They don't realize how long it takes.
 And they also don't know that once the turkey is thawed, you still have two days that the turkey is still good before you need to roast it.
 One of the most unique calls that Balitewicz remembers also involves a question of thawing.
 "One I remember, it was a dad, I think he was just trying to kill two birds with one stone, he had the kids in the bathtub, and he had to thaw that turkey and he just said well, I think I'm just going to put it in the bathtub with the kids.
 And low and behold, he must have had second thoughts because he did call us.
 And you know, we said 'oh my gosh!
 No!
 You really need to take that turkey out of the bathtub.'
 We talked him through some food-safe ways to thaw the turkey and you know, I think everyone got a chuckle out of that.
 So that's just one of the many crazy stories that I remember."
 Balitewicz also said they get a large number of calls from first-time hosts.
 "I know that we've had callers, they'd be in the closet, whispering and saying well, I can't hear you.
 Can you speak up a little bit?
 And they say, well I don't want my mother-in-law to hear that I'm calling the Butterball Turkey Talk-Line for advice.
 I want her to know I know what I'm doing."
 For those new hosts, the turkey expert recommends always having their number on hand, 1-800-BUTTERBALL, and the best tool you can have on hand is a meat thermometer.
 "That is the only way to know that the turkey is cooked through and it is food safe.
 So I cannot stress that enough.
 I always say that a meat thermometer is your best friend on Thanksgiving Day and every day."
 She added that "Butterball recommends 180°F in the thigh, 170°F in the breast, and if they stuffed the turkey, 165°F in the stuffing.
 And that's for best eating quality and food safety."
 WATCH: How to Make Smoked Thanksgiving Turkey If you're seeking inspiration, turn to Butterball's TikTok.
 "We're going to be sharing some food ideas.
 And we developed what we like to call the Butterball Turkey Talk-Line Taste Kitchen.
 And that's where a group of us here at Butterball are going to be looking at the trends and testing them in the test kitchen and we're going to put our stamp of approval on them."
 Thanks for all the holiday meals you've helped to save, Butterball!
 Was this page helpful?
 Thanks for your feedback!
 Tell us why!
 Other Submit Sources Southern Living is committed to using high-quality, reputable sources to support the facts in our articles.
 Read our editorial guidelines to learn more about how we fact check our content for accuracy.
 U.S. Department of Agriculture.
 How to safely thaw a turkey.
 U.S. Department of Agriculture.
 How to cook a Thanksgiving turkey.